INVALS: A Forward Looking Inventory Allocation System: Conclusion

 \section{Conclusion}

-We studied the problem of inventory allocation from warehouse to stores and proposed a novel forward-looking allocation system INVALS.
-We formulated a suitable utility function which when maximised under different business constraints computes the inventory allocation plan.
-Exploiting the submodularity of the objective function, we designed an iterative algorithm for finding the number of trailers dispatched to each store from the warehouse, thus eliminating the need to directing solve for integer valued variables and usage of MILP solvers.
-We presented a transformation of the resultant LP problem to a COT instance, and leveraged the recently proposed DRM to efficiently compute IG and the selection of the best store to assign the next trailer.
-We thoroughly investigated the importance of each term in our objective function and analysed the accuracy of our proposed iterative-approximate algorithm by experimenting with 7 different variants of our framework on 19 data-sets.
+We studied the problem of inventory allocation from warehouse to stores and proposed a novel forward-looking allocation system, INVALS.
+We formulated a suitable utility function, which when maximized under different business constraints computes the inventory allocation plan.
+Exploiting the submodularity of the utility function, we designed an iterative algorithm for finding the number of trailers dispatched to each store from the warehouse, thus eliminating the need to directly solve for integer-valued variables, requiring the usage of MILP solvers.
+We presented a transformation of the resultant LP problem to a COT instance and leveraged the recently proposed DRM to efficiently compute IG and the selection of the best store to assign the next trailer.
+We thoroughly investigated the importance of each term in our objective function and analyzed the accuracy of our proposed iterative-approximate algorithm by experimenting with 7 different variants of our framework on 19 data sets.
+We empirically observed that for 17 $\left(\approx 90\%\right)$ of these data sets, the allocation results from INVALS are identical to the globally optimal MILP solution.

-As part of our future work, we would like to develop a similar optimisation framework for a multi-echelon system~\cite{Axsater2000}, and determine the end-to-end inventory flow from the supplier through the warehouses to the stores.
-This could be a challenging initiative, as a large retailer typically sources products from $10$'s of supplier, supplying to $100$'s of warehouses, and generating inventory plans for $1000$'s of stores.
-Another research avenue is to extend our formulation to incorporate store demand variability instead of using only expected values.
+As part of our future work, we would like to develop a similar optimization framework for a multi-echelon system~\cite{Axsater2000}, and determine the end-to-end inventory flow from the supplier through the warehouses to the stores.
+This could be a challenging initiative, as a large retailer typically purchases products from $100$' suppliers, supplies to $100$' warehouses and generates inventory plans for $1000$' stores.
+Another avenue of research is to extend our formulation to incorporate store demand variability beyond using only expected demand forecasts.
+On a general theoretical side, we would like to identify specific sub-structures in instances of LP that make them amenable to be transformed to instances of COT and solved efficiently using methods like DRM.